Linus4/eldritchinstinct/eldritch-instinct-srd.md

 #### Firearm Attack Modifiers

-- Take Cover: If you are in cover and spend your action to take cover, enemies shooting at you roll with [-].
+- Hunker Down: if you are in cover and stay there without engaging the enemy, anyone shooting at you rolls with [-].
-- Aiming: You can spend your turn aiming in order to roll with [+] on your shot in the next round.
+- Aiming: you can spend your action to aim in order to roll with [+] on your shot in the next round.
-- Diving for Cover: once per round as a reaction to being shot at, you may spend your action and make a SPE save.
+- Diving for Cover: once per round as a reaction to being shot at, you may spend your action and movement and make a SPE save.
 If you succeed, enemies roll with [-].
 - Fast Moving: roll with [-] when you or your target is moving fast.

 #### Blast